-District cost centers will receive Tentative Budget Development Worksheets by April 28, 2014.
-District cost centers will have an option of entering their tentative budget into the Munis software system from their cost center, or in the Finance Services Computer Lab either May 5 or May 6.
+District cost centers will receive Tentative Budget Development Worksheets on May 5, 2015.
+District cost centers will have an option of entering their tentative budget into the Munis software system from their cost center, or in the Finance Services Computer Lab between May 6th - May 15th.
 Any increases or decreases from the previous year's budget will require explanations.
 Each Director will be required to attend a Budget Review Hearing with the Superintendent's staff for budget approval.
-The Tentative Budget will be available to cost centers July 1, 2014.
+The Tentative Budget will be available to District cost centers June 26, 2015.